Hendrix-CS/csci151/labs/sortimator.md

 algorithm 3 times, on a list of size 20.
 Record the number of Array Updates that each method executes, as found through the GUI.

-## What to Hand In

-Submit your `BubbleSorter.java`, `MergeSorter.java` and
-`QuickSorter.java` implementations via Teams, along with a document for your evaluation in Step 4.

 ## Grading

 * To **Partially Complete** this lab, complete Step 1, and either Step 2 or 3.